Should you count out thread count? Why is Egypt so good at cotton? Don’t get short sheeted. Here’s the basics on how to buy the best bedding around.

 The best advice—be aware of what you are purchasing.
 Check the label to ensure you know where your materials are coming from—and go for the best option you can afford.

 The next step: cotton is combed, to ensure that all the fibers are facing the same way (and that any outliers are removed).
 Then the fibers are spun into threads, which are woven, sewn, dyed, and finished to make your sheets.
 Look to the pros, like Italian manufacturers who tend to know the business.
 Between their heritage, understanding of the process and the fact that they often work in smaller quantities (so they can recognize outliers faster), they are an ideal manufacturer.

 Sheets are usually available in one of two weaves:

 - Percale is woven one-over-one-under, creating a smooth and crisp weave.
 Percale allows more air to flow through, which is why it has a breathable, cool-to-the-touch feel.

-- Sateen is woven four-by-one, creating a silky feel.
+- Sateen is woven four-by-one, creating a luxurious hand feel.
 The densely woven fabric has a wrinkle-resistant finish for an always-polished look and easy breezy bed making.

 Threadcount Counts: But Not as Much as You Think

 Formerly, threadcount was the main barometer, with higher threadcount equated with higher luxury.
 The truth: it matters, but only in a certain range.
 If you have poor quality yarn and manufacturing, a higher threadcount won’t save you.
 The optimal thread count depends on how the product is woven, meaning that percale’s optimal range (200-500) is distinct from sateen's (300-600).